alosadagrande/tekton-dpdk/blog.md

 ![Tekton triggers CRDs](./content/Tekton_triggers_resources.png)

 A `TriggerTemplate` defines a Template for how a Pipeline should be executed in reaction to events.
 When an event is received by our EventListener, the TriggerTemplate is rendered by extracting parameter values (eg: Git repository URL, revision, etc.) from the event payload.
-This will result in the creation of new `PipelineResources` and the starting of a new `PipelineRun`.
-As you can see in the [TriggerTemplate file](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/triggertemplate.yaml), a bunch of parameters are created, which will be populated. `PipelineResources` previously created are moved to the `TriggerTemplate` definition.
+This will result in the creation of a new `PipelineRun`.
+As you can see in the [TriggerTemplate file](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-triggers/triggertemplate.yaml), all the parameters defined in the Pipeline]([pipeline-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-dpdk-testpmd.yaml)) are populated either from the event payload or from the `TriggerBinding` file.

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1